Qlaub/Robot-Gladiators/README.md

 # [Robot-Gladiators](https://qlaub.github.io/Robot-Gladiators/)

-A simple in-browser JavaScript game that pits a player against a team of three robots intent on killing you!
+A simple in-browser text-based game made with JavaScript.
+Battle your way to a victory against a team of three robots intent on killing you!

 [Click here to play!](https://qlaub.github.io/Robot-Gladiators/)